Nobody likes isolating but in certain cases this is the only way to protect those dearest to you and to avoid infecting others

 In principle, it is forbidden to leave the isolation site during the entire isolation period.
 However, there are certain exceptional cases where such leave is permitted:

-- Leaving the isolation site in order to take a PCR test or an antigen test at an authorized testing site: Does not require an exceptional leave permit, but you are required to follow the guidelines below.
+- Leaving the isolation site in order to take a PCR test or an authorized antigen test: Does not require an exceptional leave permit, but you are required to follow the guidelines below.

 - Leaving the isolation site in order to receive an urgent medical test: If you have an urgent medical test, you need to contact your physician and ask for an exceptional leave permit.